 Reasons for leg pain without training

 Poor blood circulation is just one example of possible causes of leg pain unrelated to physical training.
-These causes are very varied and require evaluation by a medical specialist, as the symptoms may be more serious.
+These causes are very varied and require evaluation by a medical specialist, as symptoms may be more serious.

 - In children and adolescents, due to bone growth.

-- Arthritis or joint wear.
+- Arthritis or osteoarthritis.

 - Sciatic nerve pain.